yogasetiawan11/Observability/part-06/readme.md

 - Optimizing performance: Understand and improve the latency of services.

 # Component of Jaeger
-- Jaeger consists of several components:
+Jaeger consists of several components:
-- Agent: Collects traces from your application.
+- Agent: Collects traces from your application only if developer has instrumented tracing in their app.
 - Collector: Receives traces from the agent and processes them.
-- Query: Provides a UI to view traces.
+- Storage/DB: Stores traces for later retrieval (often a database like Elasticsearch) so the collector information can be store in DB. and you need to configure it .
-- Storage: Stores traces for later retrieval (often a database like Elasticsearch).
+- UI Query: Provides a UI to view traces.
+In UI you fire a query to the collector It gets the information trough the elastic search DB and display it to the users.